will249/recipe-bot/README.md

 # Recipe Bot

 This repository contains the code for a recipe bot PoC.
-The bot is designed to provide users with recipes based on the ingredients they have in their cupboards.
+The app uses openAI APIs to provide users with recipes based on the ingredients they have in their cupboards.

 ## Please note: